sambeau/deadcatbounce/README.md

 - If there is room in the flop, you can put your card back onto it, placing it back on the market.
 - The bank will return your investment minus an admin fee of 1 token.
 So, placing an Ace on the market will pay you 4 tokens.
 	- Note that if you later decide to discard it, it will cost you 4 tokens to do so.
 At which point, you might as well have sold it straight to the bank for 1.
+- You can make a space in the flop by buying a card and then put a different card back on the market in its place.
 ### The Stack, Flop & Discard Pile
 - Cards, conceptually, move sideways from the stack, through the flop, onto the discard pile.
 This represents the market, knowledge of how it will behave in the future, and what stock is hot at the moment.
 - Slide cards in the flop towards the discard pile so that new cards are always added to the side near the stack.